Dera Sacha Sauda: History

 Dera Sacha Sauda was established in 1948 at Sirsa by Mastana Balochistani.
-He was born in Kalat, Balochistan in undivided India, now in Pakistan in 1891.
+He was born in Kotra, Tehsil Gandhey, Kalat (Now in Balochistan), in undivided India, now in Pakistan in 1891.
 He was popularly known among his devotees as His Holiness Beparawah Mastana.
 He died on 18 April 1960.
 Shah Satnam Singh, born on 25 January 1919 took over the spiritual leadership position from Balochistani at the age of 41 and served until 1990.
 He died on 13 December 1991.
 Gurmeet Ram Rahim Singh became the third master of DSS on 23 September 1990.